chef/chef-web-docs/content/habitat/habitat_cli.md

 **FLAGS**

 ```
---auto-build             Enable automatic builds for all packages in this upload.
+--auto-build             Enable auto-build for all packages in this upload.
 Only applicable to SaaS Builder
     --auto-create-origins    Skip the confirmation prompt and automatically create origins that do not exist in the target Builder
     --force                  Skip checking availability of package and force uploads, potentially overwriting a stored copy of a package
 -h, --help                   Prints help information